What is an ICM file? How to use it to install a color profile, in Windows 10?

 If you have multiple monitors, you should repeat the procedure for each monitor and make sure that you download and install the color profiles that are specific to each.

 We're pretty sure that some of our readers were not aware of the importance of color profiles and drivers for their desktop monitors.
 Hopefully, this tutorial has convinced you to install the appropriate color profiles for your display(s).
-As you can see, the procedure is not very complex and it will definitely help when working with image and video editing applications and also when gaming.
+As you can see, the procedure is fairly easy to follow and it will definitely help when working with image and video editing applications and also when gaming.